Fourier Series

 This all very well for describing a periodic function.
 But what if the

 function is not periodic.
-We over come this by letting the period tend
+We overcome this by letting the period tend

 towards infinity \(L \rightarrow \infty\).
 More on how this is done later,